2024 Men's U-18 EHF Championship I

 The 2024 Men's U-18 EHF Championship I was held in Humenné, Slovakia from 12 to 18 August 2024.
 Bosnia and Herzegovina won the tournament by defeating Latvia in the final.
+The tournament featured 8 teams competing for the top spot with the finals seeing Bosnia and Herzegovina, Latvia and the Netherlands in the top spots.

 Venue

 The venue was the Mestska Sportova Hala in Humenné.